 - (H-1) Race engines must be turned off during the Riders Meeting and national anthem. - (H-2) Noise emissions will be monitored 50 feet from the racetrack.
 Machines may not exceed 92dBA from 7:00-9:00 AM or following the race day until 10:00 PM.
-The limit is 103dBA during the race day.
+The limit is 103dBA (101dBA limit advised 2023, required 2024) during the race day.
 Machines in violation will be black-flagged during practice or race.
-The violator must demonstrate to the Technical Inspector that the noise problem has been rectified before the machine in violation is allowed back on track. - (H-3) If OMRRA is fined by the City of Portland or DEQ for a noise violation, the rider(s) committing the violation is fully liable. - (H-4) Each exhaust outlet must contain a muffler or sound diffusing system. - (H-5) The maximum allowable noise limit for generators and other equipment in the paddock is 80 dBA measured based on OSHA sound monitoring protocols.
+The violator must demonstrate to the Technical Inspector or Race Director that an effort has been made to remedy the noise problem before the machine in violation is allowed back on track. - (H-3) If OMRRA is fined by the City of Portland or DEQ for a noise violation, the rider(s) committing the violation is fully liable. - (H-4) Each exhaust outlet must contain a muffler or sound diffusing system. - (H-5) The maximum allowable noise limit for generators and other equipment in the paddock is 80 dBA measured based on OSHA sound monitoring protocols.
 Generators must be located in a conscientious manner, and may not be oriented to direct exhaust or farting noise at other racer pit areas. - (H-6) Following the rules of Portland City Parks, all people in the pits will keep their own noise level, as well as that of vehicles, pets, music, and other sources reasonably low from 10:00 PM 7:00 AM.